Bolivian lawmakers seek election breakthrough as death toll hits 30

-LA PAZ/MEXICO CITY (Reuters) - Bolivian lawmakers meet later on Wednesday to try and agree a path to new elections and defuse street violence that has killed 30 people since a disputed October vote.
+LA PAZ, Nov 20 (Reuters) - Bolivian lawmakers meet later on Wednesday to try and agree a path to new elections and defuse street violence that has killed 30 people since a disputed October vote.

-The South American country’s two chambers of congress are to discuss annulling the Oct.
-20 poll and appointing a new electoral board, paving the way for a new vote after long-term leftist leader Evo Morales resigned under pressure this month.

 Currently led by a caretaker government, Bolivia is grappling to mend stark divisions between Morales supporters and opponents seeking to move beyond his nearly 14-year rule.